Dutch construction workers protest environmental rules

-Thousands of Dutch construction workers are protesting restrictions they say are crippling their industry, the latest large-scale demonstration against the government's environmental policies.
+Thousands of Dutch construction workers converged on The Hague on Wednesday to protest restrictions they say are crippling their industry, the latest large-scale demonstration against the government's environmental policies.

-A park in The Hague filled up early Wednesday with trucks, diggers, cranes and construction workers in orange high-visibility jackets.
+A central park in The Hague filled up early with trucks, diggers, cranes and construction workers in orange high-visibility jackets.
+The demonstration disrupted traffic around The Hague for hours, forcing police to block the main highway into the city to prevent even more trucks from arriving.

 Teachers also are planning a nationwide strike next month to protest their working conditions.